The-going/evlproject/content/dovetail/porting/irqflow.md

 ## Kernel preemption control (CONFIG_PREEMPT)

-When pipelining is enabled, Dovetail ensures that `preempt_schedule_irq()` reconciles the virtual interrupt state - which has not been touched by the assembly level code upon kernel entry - with basic assumptions made by the scheduler core, such as entering with interrupts virtually disabled (i.e. the in-band stage should be stalled).
+When pipelining is enabled, Dovetail ensures `preempt_schedule_irq()` reconciles the virtual interrupt state - which has not been touched by the assembly level code upon kernel entry - with basic assumptions made by the scheduler core, such as entering with interrupts virtually disabled (i.e. the in-band stage should be stalled).

 ---